The Conway-Sloane calculus for 2-adic lattices: 2-adic symbols

+is $3+4+4+4=7$.
+The~$3$ is the ordinary oddity, and the first~$4$ is because the compartment has sign~$-$ in its first position.
+The last two $4$'s come from the signs on the terms of scales $64$ and~$512$.
+For purposes of the adjusted oddity, each of these counts as appearing in the third position of the compartment, hence contributes $4$ to the adjusted oddity.

+These invariants are clumsy because of the definition of adjusted oddity, which has the ugly feature that it depends on signs outside the signway containing the relevant compartment.
+This goes against the principle that simplified Example~\ref{EgOrthocomplement}: distinct signways are isolated from each other.

-To justify this system of invariants one must check that they are in fact invariant under sign walking, which is easy.
-Then one shows that there is a unique $2$-adic symbol in canonical form having the same invariants as any chosen $2$-adic lattice.
-To do this one first observes that the types of the compartments, together with the adjusted oddities (hence the compartment oddities mod~$4$), determine the signways.
-The sign of the first term of each signway is equal to the given overall sign of that signway, and the other signs are~$+$.
+Furthermore, these invariants are really just a complicated way of recording the canonical form while pretending not to.
+We will show how to construct the unique $2$-adic symbol in canonical form having the same invariants as any chosen $2$-adic lattice.
+To do this we first observe that the types of the constituents determine the compartments.
+The oddities of the compartments are the same mod~$4$ as the given adjusted oddities.
+This data controls which sign walks are possible, hence determines the signways.
+We set the sign of the first term of each signway equal to the given overall sign of that signway, and the other signs to~$+$.
 The signs then allow one to compute the compartment oddities from the adjusted oddities.
-In fact, these invariants are just a complicated way of recording the canonical form while pretending not to.
-They are derived from Theorem~10 of \cite[Ch.\ 15]{SPLAG}.